Accessing inaccessible information via quantum indistinguishability: Formalization of the task

 \section{Formalization of the task}

 Here we will put the scenario presented in the previous section on more formal and abstract grounds.
 Consider that Alice is given a localized physical object, henceforth named $\cal{T}$. $\cal{T}$ can be characterized to have two degrees of freedom (d.o.f.): an intrinsic one, which we will label with $k$, and a position, labelled with $\vec{x}$.
 We will thus represent the overall state of the object with the ordered pair $(\vec{x},k)_T$.
-Throughout the paper, we attach only \textit{operational meaning} to states, i.e. the sentence ``the object is in state $(\vec{x},k)_T$'' is hereafter synonymous with ``a position measurement on the object \textit{would} output value $\vec{x}$, and an appropriate measurement of the internal d.o.f. \textit{would} output value $k$ ''.
+Throughout the paper, we attach only an \textit{operational meaning} to states, i.e. the sentence ``the object is in state $(\vec{x},k)_T$'' is hereafter synonymous with ``a position measurement on the object \textit{would} output value $\vec{x}$, and an appropriate measurement of the internal d.o.f. \textit{would} output value $k$''.
 We furthermore assume that $k$ can take only two possible values, 0 or 1.
-Let us now suppose that Alice is only allowed to translate the object through space, while keeping the internal d.o.f. intact.
-We will model this restriction by assuming that she has at disposal a device $\cal{D}$ that can implement ``translation maps'' $M: \mathbb{R}^3 \rightarrow \mathbb{R}^3$, the latter being linear operators that map position vectors $\vec{x}$ into position vectors $\vec{x}'=M\vec{x}$.
+Let us now suppose that Alice is only allowed to move the object through space, while keeping the internal d.o.f. intact.
+We will model this restriction by assuming that she has at disposal a device $\cal{D}$ that can implement any transformation in $\mathbf{M}$, where $\mathbf{M}$ is a set of transformations $M: \mathbb{R}^3 \rightarrow \mathbb{R}^3$, the latter being operators that map position vectors $\vec{x}$ into position vectors $\vec{x}'=M\vec{x}$.
 We will associate states $(M)_D$ to the device, where $M$ indicates which map the device is set to implement on a potential target object.
 The device is constructed in such a way that the dynamical interaction with the localized target object $\cal{T}$, which is initially in state $(\vec{x},k)_T$, is given by

 Furthermore, Alice may have at disposal other localized objects, which cannot interact directly with the initial object $\cal{T}$, but can interact with the device $\cal{D}$.
 Labelling collectively these additional objects with $\cal{A}$, and their pertaining state with $(\alpha)_A$, the latter constraint means that the overall interaction between $\cal{D}$, $\cal{A}$ and $\cal{T}$ can be represented as: